- Elgar original reference

 Chapter 4: The Role of Culture in Advertising Humor

-Marc G. Weinberger, Charles S. Gulas and Michelle F. Weinberger Humor has been studied by linguists, philosophers, psychologists, anthropologists, sociologists, and advertising researchers (see Gulas and Weinberger 2006 for a review) and its use in advertising dates back to the very roots of the field.
+4 The role of culture in advertising humor Marc G. Weinberger, Charles S. Gulas and Michelle F. Weinberger Humor has been studied by linguists, philosophers, psychologists, anthropologists, sociologists, and advertising researchers (see Gulas and Weinberger 2006 for a review) and its use in advertising dates back to the very roots of the field.
 English pub signs dating to the 1500s used incongruity.
 Puns appeared in print advertising by the 1700s.
 With the advent of radio advertising in the 1920s and television in the 1950s the acceptance and use of humor became widespread.
 Virtually all cultures make some use of humor in advertising; however its usage often differs between countries and sub-cultural groups.
 Paradoxically, while found in every culture, humor is specific to time and context.
 As a result, the amount and nature of successful humor attempts might also undergo changes based on changing contextual meanings.
 The focus of this chapter is not only on how contextualized cultural meanings shape perceptions of humor in advertising but also how humorous advertisements reflect and potentially influence cultural norms.
 The use of humor in advertising represents an annual global investment of more than $167 billion in campaigns (ZenithOptimedia 2007) and as such it has commanded significant research attention by scholars over the past several decades.
-It is no surprise that in a world of CNN, Sky News, BBC, YouTube, Al Jazeera, Facebook, Twitter, blogs, and ad campaigns designed to go viral, it is harder to compartmentalize the effects of advertising to the intended country or audience.
-Humor is a fundamental ingredient in...
+It is no surprise that in a world of CNN, Sky News, BBC, YouTube, Al Jazeera, Facebook, Twitter, blogs, and ad campaigns designed to go viral, it is harder to compartmentalize the effects of advertising to the intended country...

 You are not authenticated to view the full text of this chapter or article.